Physics-50/Module-3/docs/superweak3.md

 + The wavelength you have determined for your laser, with uncertainty.

 + A plot of calculated wavelength v.s. diffraction grating spacing (two data points, with uncertainty).
+This plot will combine your data from this week and from checkpoint #2 (wavelength determined using the 500 lines/mm grating(s))

 + A reflection.
 Your reflection must address the following:
     -  Considering both your results and their uncertainties, do your calculated results appear to be in agreement?